Meet some of the contributors to Art of Mentoring Devon 2017, part of a team of 60 staff running different elements of the all-ages camp.

 Victoria relishes helping people to foster a deeper relationship with fire and to feel more comfortable in natural environments and in working with others.

-Chris Holland: Chris is a leading inspiration in nature connection and environmental education for families and schools in the UK and worldwide.
+Chris Holland (Ring 1 presenter): Chris is a leading inspiration in nature connection and environmental education for families and schools in the UK and worldwide.

 Chris is also a prize-winning photographer and the self-published author of I Love my World (2009), his engaging book on outdoor play.
 Chris’ teaching also benefits from his environmental science degree and his flair for facilitation.